Frank Briggs (footballer)

 Frank Briggs (1 February 1917 – 11 April 1984) was an English footballer who played for Port Vale, Aston Villa, Wrexham, and Watford (as a guest).

 Career

-Briggs joined Port Vale in December 1937, at the age of 20.
-He played a mere eight Third Division North games in the 1937–38 season before being released from The Old Recreation Ground in May 1938.
+Briggs was a reserve team player at Altrincham before he joined Port Vale in December 1937, at the age of 20.
+He played a mere eight Third Division North games in the 1937–38 season before being released from the Old Recreation Ground in May 1938.
 He moved on to Aston Villa in May 1938.
 He later played for Wrexham.
 He also guested for Watford during the Second World War.
+After the war he played non-League football with Oswestry Town.